How To Make Hydrogen Water At Home? Practical And Effective Methods

 Molecular hydrogen concentration varies.

-3. Non-electric Water Ionizers
+3. Utilizing Non-electric Water Ionizers

 Electric water ionizers are massive, bulky machines and are generally very risky and inconvenient for domestic use.
-But there was a time, I bought a small non-electric water ionizer machine at my home, which is basically a filter and an ionizer in a single unit.
+But there was a time, I bought a small water ionizer machine at my home, which is basically a filter and an ionizer in a single unit.
 I got it primarily because it was compact and budget-friendly, and I wanted to try it out.

 However, I realized that it involved too many hassles for everyday long-term use and DID NOT even come close to hydrogen water bottles in terms of convenience.
 Nevertheless, I wanted to share my thoughts on these non-electric water ionizer filters with you.